 - Driving global reimbursement, awareness, and adoption of GPS Cancer.
-To drive the growth of GPS Cancer in the United States, we have deployed an integrated, multi-pronged strategy to (1) obtain reimbursement through large national and regional payors and self-insured employers and (2) drive oncologist awareness and adoption in those regions with reimbursement.
+To drive the growth of GPS Cancer in the United States, we have deployed an integrated, multi-pronged strategy to (1) obtain reimbursement through large national and regional payers and self-insured employers and (2) drive oncologist awareness and adoption in those regions with reimbursement.
 Likewise, we are pursuing international growth through a combination of reseller agreements and other unique partnership models to yield predictable and recurring revenue.
 To date, we have announced agreements and agreements in principle for US insurance coverage for GPS Cancer with health plans, providers and self-insured employers, as well as reseller agreements in multiple countries outside of the US.
-Traction amongst commercial payors, employers, and partners continues to accelerate globally.
-We are also increasing recognition of GPS Cancer through engaging and educating oncologists, cancer patients, caregivers, patient advocacy groups and other key oncology stakeholders, and communicating patient outcomes through peerreviewed journals and conference presentations.
-Finally, we are a founding member of the Cancer Breakthroughs 2020 Global Immunotherapy Coalition, which we believe will help accelerate the adoption and validation of GPS Cancer. - Increasing sales of NantHealth solutions, including, NantOS and NantOS applications, to healthcare providers, payors and self-insured employers.
-We are marketing NantHealth solutions, including NantOS and NantOS applications, to healthcare providers transitioning from fee-for-service reimbursement models to value-based care models in pursuit of improved patient outcomes and lower costs.
-We believe we are positioning NantHealth as a next-generation payor intermediary and partner with healthcare payors and self-insured employers as they roll out value-based model partnerships and transition to value-based precision care.

-- Broadening usage of our solutions among existing clients.
+Traction amongst commercial payers, employers, and partners continues to accelerate globally.
+We are also increasing recognition of GPS Cancer through engaging and educating oncologists, cancer patients, caregivers, patient advocacy groups and other key oncology stakeholders, and communicating patient outcomes through peer-reviewed journals and conference presentations.
+Finally, we are a founding member of the Cancer Breakthroughs 2020 Global Immunotherapy Coalition, which we believe will help accelerate the adoption and validation of GPS Cancer. - Increasing sales of NantHealth solutions, to healthcare providers, payers and self-insured employers.
+We are marketing NantHealth solutions to healthcare providers transitioning from fee-for-service reimbursement models to value-based care models in pursuit of improved patient outcomes and lower costs.
+We believe we are positioning NantHealth as a next-generation payer intermediary and partner with healthcare payers and self-insured employers as they roll out value-based model partnerships and transition to value-based precision care. - Broadening usage of our solutions among existing clients.
 Our broad portfolio of NantHealth solutions affords us a unique ability to expand our agreements with existing clients through cross-selling opportunities.
-We are actively focused on leveraging existing relationships to create these opportunities to drive additional revenue for our solutions including GPS Cancer, NantOS and NantOS applications.
-Many of our clients are already successfully using certain of our solutions, and we are working to demonstrate the full value of our integrated Systems Infrastructure and platforms. - Expanding our business in international markets.
+We are actively focused on leveraging existing relationships to create these opportunities to drive additional revenue for our solutions including GPS Cancer and NantHealth software solutions.
+Many of our clients are already successfully using certain of our solutions, and we are working to demonstrate the full value of our integrated systems infrastructure and platforms.

+- Expanding our business in international markets.
 We are executing our go-to-market strategies internationally, creating global awareness of our brand and taking steps towards our goal of broader adoption worldwide.
 We are expanding aggressively in Canada, the United Kingdom and Southeast Asia and opportunistically in other international markets where we or our strategic partners have established relationships and our clients have healthcare business interests. - Developing new features and functionality for NantHealth solutions.
-We plan to continue to leverage NantHealth solutions, and our NantOS middleware solution to create new features and functionality that our clients can use to drive improved patient outcomes and lower the cost of care. - Complementing internal growth with strategic acquisitions.
+We plan to continue to leverage NantHealth solutions to create new features and functionality that our clients can use to drive improved patient outcomes and lower the cost of care.
+This includes expansion of our molecular profiling portfolio expected to broaden clinical utility and enhance usability. - Complementing internal growth with strategic acquisitions.
 We believe opportunities exist for us to enhance our competitive position by acquiring additional companies with complementary products and technologies and/or acquiring rights to proprietary products or technologies from third parties.